KonstantinCodes/messenger-kafka/README.md

 !!
 This is experimental. !!

-This bundle aims to provide a simple Kafka transport.
+This bundle aims to provide a simple Kafka transport for Symfony Messenger.

 ## Installation